Box elder care

 Box elder (Uses, land, irrigation)

-In its natural state, it coexists with other riverside trees, such as poplars or willows.
+In the wild, it coexists with other riverside trees, such as poplars or willows.
 It prefers to grow in soils that retain moisture for a long time (on the edge of streams, lakes and wet lands) since the root system is formed by broad and shallow roots.
 It does not support very deep terrain.
 The most appropriate would be the sandy ones.
 During growth it needs to have constant humidity, although, once it has grown, it can withstand drought quite easily.
-It is also adapted to live on land that has suffered flooding for a while.
+Likewise, this tree is adapted to growing in lands that have suffered flooding for a while.

-Used industrially, its wood is light, not very resistant and very easily to rot.
+Industrially, its wood is light, not very resistant and very easily to rot.
 It is used mainly as fuel.
-From a medicinal point of view, the use of some of its components for the treatment of cancer is being investigated.
+From a medicinal point of view, the application of some of its components for the treatment of cancer is being investigated.
 In terms of food, the American Indians have used its sap to make syrups and sugar.

 Box elder (Exposure)

-Although the preferred location is sunny, it can be partially shaded and even tolerant of shade.
+Although the preferred location is sunny, it can be partially shaded.
+This tree even tolerates shade.

 Box elder (Cultivation and diseases)